|

 - RACHAEL:

-Variant of Rachel,
+Variant form of English Rachel,

 meaning "ewe."

-- RACHANA:
+- RACHANA

-Variant of Hindi Rachna, meaning "creation."
+form of Hindi Rachna, meaning "creation."

 - RACHEAL:

-Variant of Rachel,
+Variant spelling of English Rachel,

 meaning "ewe."

-- RACHEL:
+- RACHEL

-and mother of Joseph and Benjamin,
+and mother of Joseph and Benjamin.

 - RACHELE:

-Italian form of Rachel,
+Italian form of Hebrew Rachel,

 meaning "ewe."